Claim: A Dollar Store princess wand called the "Evilstick" had a hidden image of a "demonic" girl cutting her wrists.

 Moustafa said the Evilstick may have been a leftover Halloween toy but, when we visited the store, they were placed with barbie dolls, tiaras, and other girly toys.

 In September 2014, the "Evilstick" was included in a New Zealand newspaper's roundup of discount store merchandise.
-The toy's functionality was described, but no mention was made of a hidden embedded image, and the foil flower was said to function as a mirror that distorted the user's face:
+That article described the toy's functionality but made no mention of a hidden embedded image, and it said that the foil flower functioned as a mirror that served to distort the user's face:

 The Evil Stick costs $2.